usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/manage-project-catalog.rst

 		* website information of where the project came from
 		* description

 	6. You can (optionally) restrict the distribution or target format that the project applies to, from the ``Restrictions`` page.
 The restriction rule is set as a regular expression.
 For more information, refer to :ref:`restrict-distrib`.
-Click ``save``.

 		.. image:: /images/create-project-restrictions2.png